codeparkhouston/minecraft-pi-class/recipe-cards/03-warehouse.md

 ### Maths operators

 Addition, subtraction, multiplication and division are all possible in Python.
 Using them in Python allows you to change the values of variables or arguments.
 For example we used addition on lines 9–11 to add to the values of `x`, `y` and `z` and store the result in new variables.
-We also used addition and subtraction to modify the values of arguments on line 13.
+We also used addition and subtraction to modify the values of arguments on lines 16-20.

 ### `setBlocks()`